 - 1. Respect for others - Communicate clearly, effectively, respectfully and promptly with other doctors and healthcare professionals - Acknowledge and respect the contribution of all healthcare professionals involved in the care of the patient - Clearly follows hospital operating room, ward and practice protocols - 2.
 Delegation, referral and handover - Ensures delegation of tasks is appropriate to the skills and training of other team members - Ensures that person to person clinical handover occurs - Always communicates sufficient information about the patient and treatment to enable the continuing care of the patient - 3.
 Teamwork - Communicates effectively with other team members to allow for concerns or questions to be raised and dealt with - Acts to foster a cohesive and effective team environment - Actively encourages input from members of the team including junior medical staff and nurses - Encourages and facilitates briefing & debriefing procedures involving the entire team & provides constructive feedback & recognition of tasks performed well - 4.
-Coordinating care with other doctors - Communicates all the relevant information in a timely way - Ensures it (is this communication or information?) is clear to the patient, the family and the healthcare team who has ultimate responsibility for coordinating the care of the patient
+Coordinating care with other doctors - Communicates all the relevant information in a timely way - Ensures information is clear to the patient, the family and the healthcare team who has ultimate responsibility for coordinating the care of the patient

-- Is disrespectful to patients, other staff, junior doctors - Disregards the opinions and concerns of colleagues from other clinical disciplines - Is unreliable, frequently uncontactable or chronically late - Being rude, ignoring or belittling others - Shows hostility towards peers and is openly critical of colleagues - Repeatedly displays a negative attitude towards junior medical staff, nurses or other healthcare professionals - Fails to recognize and respect the roles of other health professionals, team members, management and staff - Not welcoming or listening to the views and opinions of other team members - Fails to provide timely information to other team members
+- Is disrespectful to patients, other staff, junior doctors - Disregards the opinions and concerns of colleagues from other clinical disciplines - Is unreliable, frequently uncontactable or chronically late - Being rude, ignoring or belittling others - Shows hostility towards peers and is openly critical of colleagues - Repeatedly displays a negative attitude towards junior medical staff, nurses or other healthcare professionals - Fails to recognize and respect the roles of other health professionals, team members, management and staff - Not welcoming or listening to the views and opinions of other team members - Fails to provide timely information to other team members - Fails to provide an appropriate clinical handover to colleagues

-Issue Date: 19 Nov 2018 Last Revised Date: Next Review Date: 19 Nov 2021
+Ssue Date: 19 Nov 2018 Last Revised Date: 18 Oct 2019 Next Review Date: 18 Oct 2022